4ku/Place-recognition-evaluation/README.md

 roslaunch place_recog_eval evaluate_py.launch
 ```

+In the `results` folder precision-recall curve will be saved as an image.

 ## Evaluate combination of methods

 1. Set `save_candidates` to `true` in `config.yaml` file.
 This will save predicted and real candidates for each method in the `results` folder.